-17.2 Life insurance contracts - assumptions, change in assumptions and sensitivity - continued

-17.2.1 Process used for assumptions
+- 17.2 Life insurance contracts and investment contracts with DPF assumptions, change in assumptions and sensitivity continued - 17.2.1 Process used for assumptions

 For the Protection business, the reserves are calculated on a prospective gross premium valuation method.
 The method consists of the calculation of the present value of future benefits and expenses less the present value of future gross premiums.
-No allowance of negatives reserves is permitted under this methodology.
+No allowance of negative reserves is permitted under this methodology.
 All policies are projected until their maturity date taking into consideration the decrements that are expected based on the assumptions used.
-To avoid future valuation strains, a reserve is established for any future years where, on the assumptions made, the expected costs for that year exceed the expected margins.
+To avoid future valuation strains, a reserve is established for any future years where, on the assumptions made, the expected costs for that year exceed the expected margins to the extent that the impact of negative reserves does not off set the shortfall .